Skyvell/bmw-commision-design/README.md

 ### Functionality
 - Upload Excel data files containing Comission Matrixes to AWS.
 These data should be easily accessible in order to do commission calculations.
 Should support overwriting of Matrixes.
 - Upload Excel data files containing agent volume target sales data.
 Should support overwriting of agent sales targets.
-- Montly read sxales data from Midas API for the previous month, calculate the commission earned by agents and write this data to CoreView.
+- Montly read sales data from Midas API for the previous month, calculate the commission earned by agents, and write this data to CoreView.
 - Montly read the clawback list, see if any of the contracts were canceled within 6 months.
 If it was canceled within 6 months, the commission that was paid for that contract should be nullfied.

 ### Tools
 - Github Actions for CI/CD (requirement BWM).
 - Terraform for infrastructure (requirement BMW).
-- Python will be used for lambda development since this project is mostly about data processing, which Python excels at.
+- Python will be used for lambda development since this project is mostly about data processing, which Python excells at.

 ### Throughput needs
 - The files to be uploaded are relativley small.
 Lambda will be used for parsing.
 - The data to be read and processed monthly from midas is not very substantial.
 Lambda used for this as well.

 ### AWS components
-AWS s3, Lambda, DynamoDB will cover the scalability and throuhput needs of the product.
+AWS s3, Lambda, DynamoDB will cover the scalability and throughput needs of the product.

 ### Commission matrix file structure and data
 This is how the Matrix data will be structured in Excel.

 ![Commision Matrix Data](./data_formats/matrix_dummy_data.png)

 The matrix placement in the excel file should follow a standardised layout.
-A proposition is that the first matrix should be placed in the top leftcorner and every new matrix placed to the right of the previous matrix, with a blank column in between.
+A proposition is that the first matrix should be placed in the top left corner, and every new matrix placed to the right of the previous matrix, with a blank column in between.
 Another option is a new matrix on every "page"of the excel document.
 The files should be upploaded in .xlsx format.
-The .xlsx files should follow a predetermined naming convention, in order touniquely identify that the file is a Matrix file and which year the matrixes should apply to.
-I suggest matrix_yyyy.xlsx, but anything that follows thepreviously mentioned prerequisites should suffice.
+The .xlsx files should follow a pre-determined naming convention, in order to uniquely identify that the file is a Matrix file, and which year the matrixes should apply to.
+I suggest matrix_yyyy.xlsx, but anything that follows the previously mentioned pre-requisites should suffice.

 ### Sales volume targets file structure and data
 This is how the Agent Sales Target Volumes data will look.

 ![Volume Targets Data](./data_formats/volume_targets_dummy_data.png)

 This looks pretty straigh forward from a data processing perspective.
-The files should be upploaded in .xlsx format.
-The .xlsx files should follow a predetermined naming convention, in order to uniquely identify that the file is a Sales Target file and which year it represents.
+The files should be uploaded in .xlsx format.
+The .xlsx files should follow a pre-determined naming convention, in order to uniquely identify that the file is a Sales Target file, and which year it represents.
 I suggest sales_targets_yyyy.xlsx.

 ### Midas API

 ### Core View integration

-## Architecture overview
+## Architecture

+### Overview
+Event-driven serverless architecture will be used for all functionality.
+The functionality can be devided into two parts.
+The first part (blue) involves uploading and parsing data.
+Here S3 will be used to upload and store Matrix and Sales Target files.
+Upon upload a lambda will parse the data in these files into DynamoDB according to the database schema.
+The second part (green) involves reading data from an external AWS account, perform calculations on this data, and write the result to CoreView.

 ![Initial draft of architecture](architecture.svg)

 ## Calculation lambda
-The calculation labmda should be triggered via a cronjob at the first date of every month.
+The calculation lamda should be triggered via a cronjob at the first date of every month.

 ```python
 class CommissionMatrix: